 - These are mostly used now these days.
 These are available in single shape and colour and are available in small sizes.
 It can be directly placed into a circuit board without the use of a heating or cooling device.

 - These uses of LED results in high output compared to normal LEDs.
 The light emitted is measured in terms of lumens.
 These are again categorised based on luminous intensity, wavelength and voltage.

 With a normal LED, it contains an integrated circuit which flashes the light at a particular frequency.
 These are directly connected to a power supply without the help of series resistors.
 It is used in signboards, vehicles etc.

 Bi and Tri-Colour

 - Bi-colour LED lights consist of two light-emitting dies in a single case.
-The wiring is inversely parallel which means one is in forward direction and another in backward which makes one die lit at one time.
+The wiring is inversely parallel which means one is in the forward direction and another in backward which makes one die lit at one time.
 The flow of current alternates between two dies which results in colour variation.

 - Tri-Colour LED lights design lets the two dies to lit separately or together producing a third colour.

 Red Green Blue LEDs

 These emit red, green and blue light and also allows to combine these three primary colours and produce a new colour.
 These are used in accent lighting, lights shows and status indicators.

 - These consists of segments which offer greater flexibility and lesser power consumption.
 In it, it has various types of LEDs such as:

 - 14 and 16 segment- they cover full 26 characters of the Roman alphabet in uppercase and with numerals 0-9

 - 7 segment- covers all numbers and limited set of letters

 - Matrix segment- covers full alphabets (upper and lower), all number and a full variety of symbols.

 These LEDs use aluminium/ceramic body which provides heat dissipation.
 One example is the Edison light bulb design.